jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-04-04-set-up-taranis-x-lite/index.md

 > If you have installed an SD card you will see it here.
 This allows access to some important directories and functionality.
 For example, if you want to flash the internal module between an FCC(US) and LBT(EU) firmware, you would do so here, by going into the `[FIRMWARE]` directory (provided you downloaded and put some firmware there).
 You could then press the joystick down and select from the menu what you would like to flash.

-> Additionally, if you would like to use the Taranis X-Lite to [flash an XM+ or other FrSky receiver][link-to-article], you would also select the correct firmware from this screen.
+> Additionally, if you would like to use the Taranis X-Lite to [flash an XM+ or another FrSky receiver][link-to-article], you would also select the correct firmware from this screen.

 `GLOBAL FUNCTIONS (Screen 3/9)`

 ![screenshot of the global functions screen](set-up-taranis-x-lite-20.jpg)

 > This screen is the same as the special functions screen mentioned above, but whatever you set up here will be shared across models.
 That's awesome and I love it.
 For example, here I have set up my audio cues, such as on flipping the arm switch, changing flight mode.
-I definitely recommend the Amber sound pack as it is much nicer to hear, than the more generic robotic counter part that comes with the default SD card files, but we will get to that in a bit.
+I definitely recommend the Amber sound pack as it is much nicer to hear than the more generic robotic counterpart that comes with the default SD card files, but we will get to that in a bit.

-> Besides for playing sounds on switch activation, one other piece of useful functionallity I have set up here is making my S2 source (back right dial button) to act as a volume dial.
+> Besides for playing sounds on switch activation, one other piece of useful functionality I have set up here is making my S2 source (back right dial button) to act as a volume dial.
 That's quite useful.
 You could set up a whole lot more in here.
 Sky's the limit, or rather, OpenTX is 😉.

 > And yes, I do have a dedicated 'Oops' switch 😅.